imamakes/imamakes.github.io/resume.md

 [Download](resume.pdf){: .page-header .btn }

 ## Contact
-If you like what you see drop me a line if you don't like what you see drop me more lines.
+If you like what you see drop me a line.
+If you don't like what you see drop me more lines.
 All lines go to [imasarkar123@gmail.com](mailto:imasarkar123@gmail.com).